Miracle-Engineering/cloudgrep/README.md

 - [Precompiled binaries](https://github.com/run-x/cloudgrep/releases) for supported
 operating systems are available.

-# CLI Usage
+# Basic Usage

-Cloudgrep runs as a cli binary executed in your local machine.
+Cloudgrep is a web-based cloud resource browser executed in your local machine.
 You can find our latest release [here](https://github.com/run-x/cloudgrep/releases) on our release page -- simply download the zip named for your OS/spec (or let us know if you can't find yours).

-Once downloaded, (and assuming you have AWS credentials properly configured in your CLI) you can start using cloudgrep immediately by executing the binary (no args needed)
+Once downloaded, (and assuming you have AWS credentials properly configured in your CLI) you can start using cloudgrep immediately by executing the binary (no args needed) on your cli:

 ```bash
 cloudgrep